nkdAgility/NKDAgility.com/site/content/capabilities/training-courses/catalogue/accentient-managing-projects-using-azure-boards/index.md

 ---
 title: Managing Projects Using Azure Boards Training
-coverImage: naked-agility-Accentiant-MPAB-1600x900-1.jpg
+date: 2020-08-31
 author: MrHinsh
+id: "44721"
 type: course
 slug: managing-projects-using-azure-boards-training
 url: /capabilities/training-courses/azure-devops-training-courses/:slug/
-tags:
-  - team
 aliases:
 - managing-projects-using-azure-boards
 - /training-courses/azure-devops-training-courses/managing-projects-using-azure-boards-training/
 - /A-MPAB/
-date: 2020-08-31
-id: "44721"
+tags:
+- team
 categories:
 - devops
+coverImage: naked-agility-Accentiant-MPAB-1600x900-1.jpg
 card:
+  button:
     content: ""
   title: ""
-  button:
   content: ""
 delivery:
-  audience: This course is appropriate for all members of a software development team, especially those who are actively involved with creating and refining a product backlog as well as planning and executing work within a sprint.
-This course will also provide value for individuals outside the development team (managers, Scrum Masters, coaches, and other stakeholders) who want hands-on exposure to the capabilities of Azure Boards.
-Having some project management and software development experience, either as a team member or as a manager, is recommended.
-Experience with Agile software development, Scrum, and Visual Studio are also helpful, but not required.
-Attendees should read and be familiar with the [Scrum Guide](http://www.scrumguides.org/) prior to class.
-  skilllevel: intermediate
-  format: ""
-  courseAssessmentIcon: ""
+  prerequisites: Attendees should read and be familiar with the Scrum Guide prior to class.
+  lead: Azure DevOps Services provide a set of cloud-hosted tools that software teams can use as an end-to-end solution to plan, develop, test, and deliver value in the form of working software.
+Azure Boards enable an agile team to plan, track, and discuss work across the entire development effort.
+This one day course will demonstrate how an agile team can configure and use Azure Boards effectively.
+To maximize learning, students will work in teams, in a common team project, on a common case study.
   objectives: |2+

     1. INTRODUCTION TO AZURE BOARDS